pengusystems/maui/examples/axi4s_vfifo_buffer/v1.0.0.0/readme.md

 # axi4s_vfifo_buffer
 This component provides a MIG (Memory interface Generator) based (external DDR memory) fifo buffering scheme (virtual fifo) for high bandwidth, multi channel, async, axi4 streams.
 It is platform dependent due to the nature of MIG.
 The objective of this component is to optimize the overall input to output throughput while providing large buffers in between.
-This is particularly useful as an elastic buffer for axi streams that cannot take back-pressure. **It is important to note that the instances created based on this reference must be tuned for design specifics.**
+This is particularly useful as an elastic buffer for axi streams that cannot take back-pressure. **In addition to the `tdest` requirement mentioned below, keep in mind that the instances created based on this reference must be tuned for design specifics.**

 ## Implementation details
 ![Block diagram](./axi4s_vfifo_buffer.png)